Pinafore/cl1-hw/logreg/readme.md

     datasets first (I've provided _toy text_ in the data directory to get you started).
 1. Certainly make sure that you do the unregularized version first and get it to work well.
 1. Use numpy functions whenever you can to make the computation faster.
+1. For the tf-idf extra credit, use the vocab file: the second element is the document frequency.
+This requires you to modify the ``read_dataset`` function.